 Over 250 researchers from across the globe working or wanting to work in health systems have come together in this group to discuss ideas, form collaborations, access funding as well as share outputs and resources that others can use.
 There is so much experience that can be applied here - let's use that to help this immediate need to supporting research everywhere there are cases, now!

 On the 16th of June, The Global Healh Netwok supported the first virtual team meeting for the 'Health Systems Research Open Working Group'.
 The meeting was organised in respose to questions raised in the COVID-19 workshops which highlighted the need for greated discussion regaring the impact on health systems.

 Following this first meeting, team leaders met on the 2nd of July and agreed that the best plan of action would be to identify 2 or 3 key topics for the WG to focus on and write protocols for.
 Using the themes identified in the report from the first meeting, a survey was disseminated asking the members of the Group to assert their areas of particular experience and interest.
 From this survey, which had 70 responses.
-A report of these responses can be found here, the following topics were identified as the immediate priorities for the WG to work on:
+A report of these responses can be found here.
+The team identified 4 immediate priorities for the WG to work on.

 1. Research priorities are agreeable to the members with some additions aspects

-2. WG were split into 3 sub-groups with each sub-group focusing on one research priority area.
-Each sub-group is coordinated by at least one WG coordinator.
+2. WG were split into 3 sub-groups, each focusing on one research priority area.

 Health Systems Resources

 As part of the COVID-19 Research Implementation Hub,